odys-z/odys-z.github.io/sphinx/products/portfolio/source/privacy-policy.rst

 EXIF is metadata of media files.

-When each media file is uploaded to the family file server, the server will try to parse the EXIF data, and geolocation data are parsed and saved in database.
+When each media file is uploaded to the family file server, the server will try to parse the EXIF data, and geolocation data are parsed and saved in databases.
 When a user shares photos, the geolocations are also accessible to other users.

-If the file doesn't have geolocation data in the EXIF section, no geolocation is saved, and the user's current loacation is not be accessed, hence the geolocation data is not always guaranteed to be parsed correctly.
+If the file doesn't have geolocation data in the EXIF section, no geolocation is saved, and the user's current location is not be accessed, hence the geolocation data is not always guaranteed to be parsed correctly.

 This function is designed to support photo grouping according to geolocation.